Voices Of

 “the old ways”... but why?

-What can we draw from the past in order to live a more fully connected life now?
+What timeless wisdom can we draw from the past to help us live a more connected life now?

-Why is it that the Celtic culture, and other earth-based cultures of these lands, have a particular draw & allure for people during these times?
+Why is it that Celtic culture — and other earth-based, ancestral traditions of these lands — hold such a particular draw and allure for so many in these times?

-As we journey together into the otherworld to remember the old ways, we dream the future that we wish to plant into the soil of the earth, in service to the future generations.
+As we journey together into the otherworld to remember the old ways, we dream the future we wish to plant in the soil of the Earth, for the generations to come.

 What's Included

-This course is intended to be an in-depth study and a gathering around the fire, where we will learn and grow together, untying the knots and reweaving the threads.
+This course is an in-depth study and nourishing gathering, where we will learn and grow together, untying the knots and reweaving the threads.

 - 2 Hour Classes Twice Weekly for 4 Months